Pune dog lovers rescue pets abandoned due to coronavirus fears

 After the lockdown was imposed, the organisation had received a call from a housing society, where some students had returned to their hometowns, leaving their two dogs locked in their flat.
 "We rescued the dogs who were left behind without any food or means to survive," he said.

-Abandoning pets had become a common phenomenon during the health crisis, said Vineeta Tandon, who heads the organisation.
+Abandoning pets had become a common phenomenon during the health crisis, said Vineeta Tandon, who heads Animal Rescue Trust.
 "As abandoning pets is a crime, dog owners don't call shelter homes directly and instead leave these canines tied to gates of dog shelters or abandon them in areas where they know strays are fed regularly," she said.

 The health ministry has clarified that coronavirus cannot be transmitted from dogs and cats to humans, said Tandon, who runs a shelter home in Kharadi area.
 The organisation has so far rescued dogs of 23 foreign breeds since the lockdown, she added.